Research

 Element learning: a systematic approach of accelerating finite element-type methods via machine learning

-My research interests in this area center around the consideration of the following two closely related questions:
+My research in this area centers on two closely related questions:

 1. What are the advantages and limitations of machine learning based methods compared to classical numerical methods (e.g. finite element)?